← Home

 Why Solid-State?

-Unlike older quantum magnetometers (e.g. SQUIDs that need liquid helium, or vapour cells that need heating), our sensors run at room temperature with no cryogenics or ovens.
-They are solid-state, so they are robust, compact, and suitable for demanding environments, from research labs to future medical and industrial applications.
+Unlike older quantum magnetometers (e.g. SQUIDs that need liquid helium, or vapour cells that need heating), the sensors we are building are designed to run at room temperature with no cryogenics or heating.
+A solid-state approach supports robust, compact devices suitable for demanding environments, from research labs to future medical and other brain-sensing applications.

 Related updates